SusanketSarkar/Dashtoon_Assignment/README.md

 ![Heading Image 1](https://github.com/SusanketSarkar/Dashtoon_Assignment/blob/main/output.png)

 ## Problem Statement
-The task is to develop a Python script for style transfer between travel and adventure images (base images) and artworks by Paul Klee (style images).
+The task is to develop a Python script for style transfer between travel and adventure images (base images) and artworks (style images).
 The implementation utilizes the VGG19 neural network and L-BFGS optimization to generate images that blend the content of the travel images with the artistic style of Paul Klee's paintings.

 ## Implementation Steps